jorge07/hollywood/docs/concepts/container/container-types.md

 Hollywood uses Inversify for DI.
 This allows flexibility and extensibility.
 We provide several abstractions to simplify the service definitions:

+# AsyncType

-- AsyncType: Allows asynchronous initialization of a service.
+Allows asynchronous initialization of a service.

 ```typescript
 async function ReadModelConnectionFactory() {